Nidya-Mayil/-Music-Genre-Classification-using-Convolutional-Neural-Networks/README.md

 # Music-Genre-Classification-using-Convolutional-Neural-Networks
-Classification of different Genres in the given Music file using Machine Learning A Convolutional Neural Network is trained with 7000 sample audios, validated with 2000 sample audios and tested with 1000 audios of 10 different music genres.
+Classification of different Genres in the given Music file using Machine Learning.

+A Convolutional Neural Network is trained with 7000 sample audios, validated with 2000 sample audios and tested with 1000 audios of 10 different music genres.

 **Dataset Used to train**: GTZAN Genre Collection dataset by G.Tzanetakis and P.Cook(http://marsyas.info/downloads/datasets.html)